The C*-algebra of a minimal homeomorphism of zero mean dimension: The C*-algebra of a minimal homeomorphism of mean dimension zero

 as desired. \end{proof}

-\begin{thm} Let $X$ be an infinite compact metrizable space, and let $\sigma: X\to X$ be a minimal homeomorphism.
+\begin{thm} Let $X$ be an infinite metrizable compact space, and let $\sigma: X\to X$ be a minimal homeomorphism.
 If $(X, \sigma)$ has mean dimension zero, then the C*-algebra $A_y$ is a locally approximately subhomogeneous C*-algebra with slow dimension growth. \end{thm} \begin{proof} This follows directly from Theorem \ref{lc-app}. \end{proof}

-\begin{thm} Let $X$ be an infinite compact metrizable space, and let $\sigma: X\to X$ be a minimal homeomorphism.
+\begin{thm} Let $X$ be an infinite metrizable compact space, and let $\sigma: X\to X$ be a minimal homeomorphism.
 If $(X, \sigma)$ has mean dimension zero, then the C*-algebra $A=\mathrm{C}(X)\rtimes_{\sigma}\mathbb Z$ absorbs the Jiang-Su algebra $\mathcal Z$ tensorially. \end{thm} \begin{proof} By Theorem \ref{lc-app-w}, the C*-algebra $A_y$ is locally approximated by subhomogeneous C*-algebras with arbitrarily small dimension ratio.
-By Lemma 5.8 and Lemma 5.10 of \cite{Niu-MD}, the Cuntz semigroups of $A_y$ and $A_y\otimes\mathcal Z$ are isomorphic, and therefore $A_y\cong A_y\otimes\mathcal Z$ by Corollary 7.4 of \cite{Winter-Z-stable-02}.
-Since $A_y$ is centrally large in $A$ in the sense of D.~Archey and N.~C.~Phillips, by \cite{A-NCP-LAlg}, the nuclear C*-algebra $A$ also satisfies $A\cong A\otimes\mathcal Z$. \end{proof}
+By Lemma 5.8 of \cite{Niu-MD}, the C*-algebra $A_y$ has strict comparison of positive elements.
+On using Lemma 5.10 of \cite{Niu-MD} in place of Theorem 3.4 of \cite{Toms-SDG}, the same argument as that of Theorem 1.2 of \cite{Toms-SDG} shows that the Cuntz semigroups of $A_y$ and $A_y\otimes\mathcal Z$ are isomorphic, and therefore $A_y\cong A_y\otimes\mathcal Z$ by Corollary 7.4 of \cite{Winter-Z-stable-02}.
+Since, by Theorem \ref{LALG} (see \cite{A-NCP-LAlg}), $A_y$ is centrally large in $A$ in the sense of D.~Archey and N.~C.~Phillips, by Theorem \ref{A-NCP-Z} (see \cite{A-NCP-LAlg-Z}) the nuclear C*-algebra $A$ also satisfies $A\cong A\otimes\mathcal Z$. \end{proof}

-\begin{cor} Let $(X, \sigma)$ be a minimal system with mean dimension zero, where $X$ is infinite.
-Consider $A=\mathrm{C}(X)\rtimes_{\sigma}\mathbb Z$.
-Suppose that the projections of $A$ separates traces.
-Then $A$ belongs to the class of $\mathcal Z$-stable rationally AH algebras, and hence is classifiable.
-In particular, $A$ is classifiable if $(X, \sigma)$ is uniquly ergodic. \end{cor} \begin{proof} Since $(X, \sigma)$ has mean dimension zero, the C*-algebra $A$ is Jiang-Su stable by Corollary \ref{Z-stb}.
-By \cite{TW-Dym} and \cite{TW-Dym-1}, the C*-algebra $A$ is rationally AH.
-Therefore it is covered by the classification theorem of \cite{Winter-Z}, \cite{Lin-App}, \cite{L-N}. \end{proof}
+\begin{rem} Since this paper was first posted on arXiv, it was shown in \cite{ENST-ASH} that the C*-algebra $\mathrm{C}(X)\rtimes_\sigma\Int$ is always rationally locally approximately subhomogeneous for a minimal dynamical system $(X, \sigma)$, and the Jiang-Su stable rationally approximately subhomogeneous C*-algebras have also been classified (they were shown to have finite nuclear dimension in \cite{ENST-ASH}, and hence to be classified in \cite{EGLN-ASH} (using \cite{GLN-TAS}); this classification result was vastly generalized in \cite{EN-K0-Z} and \cite{EGLN-Dr}).
+(The special case of crossed products was also considered in \cite{Lin-Dyn} and \cite{Karen-sphere}; in \cite{Lin-Dyn} the classification of the Jiang-Su stabilizations of the crossed products---in particular, as a consequence of the present paper, the mean dimension zero crossed products themselves---was obtained, using \cite{ENST-ASH} and \cite{GLN-TAS}.)
+In other words, one has the following corollary. \end{rem}